All You Need to Know About Christmas in Norwich

 It's my first time in Norwich at Christmas, where should I start?

-Begin your day at Jarrolds, Norwich Market, Bread Source at Norwich Cathedral or The Britons Arms for a warm welcome and a coffee and cake.
+Begin your day at Jarrolds, Norwich Market or Norwich Cathedral’s Refectory Cafe for a warm welcome and a coffee and cake.
 Each of these are also great for lunch.

 What are the top five Christmas things to do in Norwich?